richardo2016/fib-typify/README.md

 * `compileRawToFile: (tsRaw: string, targetpath: string, tsCompilerOptions: TSCompilerOptions) => void`

-compile `tsRaw` to javascript, then write to `targetpath`
+compile `tsRaw` to javascript, then write to `targetpath`.

 * `compileRawToSandBox: (tsRaw: string, sboxOpts: any, tsCompilerOptions: TSCompilerOptions) => any`

-compile `tsRaw` to javascript, then read it as sandbox
+compile `tsRaw` to javascript, then read it as sandbox.

 * `compileFile: (filepath?: string, tsCompilerOptions: TSCompilerOptions) => string`